shmorri/docs-casa-prod/3.1.4/source/administration/faq.md

 ### How do I restart the application?

-To restart Credential Manager, just issue
+To restart Casa, just issue

 ```
-$ service cred-manager restart
+$ service casa restart
 ```

 from within the Gluu Server chroot container.

-### How do I custom brand Credential Manager?
+### How do I custom brand Casa?

 We have a dedicated page covering the topic of custom branding [here](custom-branding.md).

 ### What ports are used by the application?

-Credential Manager uses port `8091`.
+Casa uses port `8091`.
 One way to see if the app is up and running is by checking whether this port is open by issuing a command like `netstat -nltp`.

 ### How to reset a user's preferred method of authentication?